Do you wonder about what an artist said? This glossary of art terms explains the answers to many of our painting questions.

 Saturation, Chroma and Intensity are getting into real technical stuff for this art dictionary.
 It just means the color is more intense, brighter and pure.

-All paints are made with the same color pigments.
-The vehicle used to carry the pigments gives us the paint names.
+Art paints are made using color pigments.
+The vehicle used to carry the pigments gives us the name of the paint types.

 Acrylic Paint pigments are suspended in acrylic polymer.
 Acrylics are thinned with water and they dry very fast.